 b.
 The players of each BAFA-affiliated team are registered with BAFA.

 c.
-Each BAFA-affiliated team has at least one licensed coach who meets the minimum coaching requirement.
+The coaches of each BAFA-affiliated team are licensed and meet the minimum coaching requirement.
 All coaches must hold a current valid BAFCA Level 1 certification.

 d.
 The officials must be licensed and meet the minimum officiating requirement.
 All officials must hold either (a) a BAFRA certificate of competency; (b) a BAFRA qualification; or (c) a BAFCA Level 1 certification.